|

 Sleep Medicine group of sleep centres are actively pursuing

+this research.
 Diagnosing Narcolepsy needs to be done in a clinic that

 is familiar with sleep medicine.
 The patient's complete